apache/pulsar/site2/docs/client-libraries-java.md

 ```

 Multiple consumers can attach to the same subscription, yet only the first consumer is active, and others are standby.
-When the active consumer is disconnected, messages will be dispatched to one of standby consumers, and the standby consumer becomes active consumer.
+When the active consumer is disconnected, messages will be dispatched to one of standby consumers, and the standby consumer then becomes active consumer.

-If the first active consumer receives 5 messages and is disconnected, the standby consumer becomes active consumer.
+If the first active consumer is disconnected after receiving 5 messages, the standby consumer becomes active consumer.
 Consumer1 will receive:

 ```
 ("key-1", "message-1-1")